What Is Content Syndication? B2B Guide, Types, Benefits & Examples

 Content Syndication Funnel Strategy

-Content syndication works best when aligned with the B2B buyer journey.
+Content Syndication works best when aligned with the B2B buyer journey.

 Funnel StageContent TypeGoal